remaerd/NoteMatter/GiGi/GiGi.Core/Base.lproj/Welcome.md

 Life confuses us: We work hard without reason; We dream big without action; We walk but looking too far; We run but losing destination.

-**Illuminote** is the most intimate assistant for dealing with messes.
+**Luminote** is the most intimate assistant for dealing with messes.
 It helps you organizing thoughts; Getting things done; Cultivating good habits; Leaving good memories in your live.
 Think and act as one, live better today than yesterday.

 ## Looking solutions for problems @collapsed @todo